-On January 2, 2014, the Company granted in aggregate 80,000 RSUs to Named Executives.
-Under these Regular RSU Awards, Mr. Gattoni received 30,000 RSUs, Messrs.
-Beacom, Kneller and O'Malley each received 15,000 RSUs and Mr. Stout received 5,000 RSUs.
-The Compensation Committee awarded Mr. Gattoni a larger grant on January 2, 2014 in connection with Mr. Gattoni's promotion to President and Chief Financial Officer of the Company, effective January 1, 2014.
-Mr. Stout received a smaller grant than the other Named Executives as he was not an executive officer of the Company at the time of this grant.
+On January 29, 2016, the Company granted an aggregate of 33,800 RSUs to Named Executives.
+Under these Regular RSU Awards, Mr. Gattoni received 13,520 RSUs, and Messrs.
+Beacom, Kneller and Stout each received 6,760 RSUs.
+The Compensation Committee awarded Mr. Gattoni a larger grant in recognition of Mr. Gattoni's broader responsibilities as President and Chief Executive Officer of the Company.
+The number of RSUs that vest under the 2016 Regular RSU Awards is determined on the third, fourth and fifth anniversary from the date of grant.